 Translational Research Pilot Grant

 The Translational Research Pilot Grant Program funds the completion of proof-of-concept projects that will support the development of translational research projects with industry partners, the establishment of new companies, or strengthen patent applications based on IU Bloomington discoveries.

 Non-competitive funding programs

 Bridge Funding Program (BRIDGE) – Bloomington

 Provides modest financial support for faculty research and scholarship during times when externally funded research programs are between grant cycles.

 Maximum amount: varies

-Public Humanities Project
+Public Arts and Humanities Project